 Simple Sewing Machine Projects

-One of the first sewing projects I did with my daughter was a blanket for her doll bed.
+One of my first sewing projects with my daughter was a blanket for her doll bed.
 Four long straight stitches… simple.

 Another project was making a t-shirt pillow.